tigera-solutions/workshop-calicocloud-rancher-security-observability/README.md

 ## Prerequisites

-Ensure make, jq, and terraform are installed and you have a Cloud account with appropriate permissions.
+Ensure make, jq, and terraform are installed and you have a Cloud infrastructure provider account with appropriate permissions.

 ## Setup

 Deploy the Rancher management server using the [Rancher Quickstart](https://github.com/rancher/quickstart) for your infrastructure provider of choice.

 Deploy an RKE cluster to your infrastructure providers network.

-## Login to Calico Cloud and connect cluster with the RKE curl bash script.
+Make sure you choose Calico as the network plugin.

-Sign up for Calico Cloud https://www.calicocloud.io/home and join your RKE cluster.
+## Sign up for Calico Cloud https://www.calicocloud.io/home and join your RKE cluster.

+Login to Calico Cloud and connect cluster with RKE script.

+Check to make sure all the components are available.

 ```
-curl <your script url > | bash
 kubectl get tigerastatus
 ```